 East Hampton residents adore the area’s spectacular beaches and you’ll often find locals relaxing with a good book or strolling the shores of Georgica, Wiborg, Egypt Lane, or Two Mile Hollow beaches.
 Healthy living and resort amenities feature prominently in the East Hampton lifestyle and residents have the opportunity to take advantage of world-class amenities at the private East Hampton Golf Club, a hidden gem of the Hamptons, or the prestigious Maidstone Club.
 The family-owned Hampton Racquet is a boutique country club perfect for those who play tennis, while the East Hampton Tennis Club offers 15 outstanding outdoor Har-Tru tennis courts, two year-round paddle tennis courts, and a clubhouse.
 For chilly winter days, visit the friendly East Hampton Indoor Tennis.

 East Hampton Real Estate

-Mala Sander and her team are the leading Hamptons real estate agents, helping clients sell and buy Hamptons real estate.
+Mala Sander and her team are the leading Hamptons real estate agents, helping clients sell and buy East Hamptons real estate.
 They are the ultimate experts in buying, selling, and renting a property in the Hamptons every step of the way, from the initial meeting and showings to negotiation and closing.
-Contact Mala Sander today to learn more about their real estate services in the Hamptons or browse our exclusive listings of East Hampton homes for sale below.
+Contact Mala and her team today to learn more about their real estate services in the Hamptons or browse our exclusive listings of East Hampton homes for sale below.